-After you have placed your order, our online doctor will review whether a chlamydia treatment is the correct medication for you.
-Once your prescription has been approved, you will receive your prescription via post.
+After you have placed your order, our online doctor will review whether chlamydia medication is the correct treatment for you.
+Once your order has been approved by our doctors, you will receive your prescription via post.

 Your Superdrug Online Doctor prescription allows you to buy your chlamydia treatment at any pharmacy in Ireland.

-If symptoms do appear, it is usually within three weeks of exposure.
+If symptoms do appear, they usually do so within 3 weeks of exposure.

 Chlamydia can act quite differently in men and women, which can make it hard to spot.
 Also, many people don’t have any visible symptoms or do not notice them.